Western Welcome Team Leader

 - 9/18: pack up supplies and final debrief

 - Please note: Scheduled times are approximate for planning purposes only.
 Final schedule will be sent in September to selected candidates.

 May 27, 2022 | Job offers sent to selected finalists

 May 30, 2022 | Offer decisions due from all selected finalists

 - For residence hall residents: move in early at no additional charge

 - Meals provided during Western Welcome Team training and move-in weekend

-- Receive a special Western Welcome Team Leader shirt
+- Receive exclusive Western Welcome Team swag

 University Residences will host over 8,000 camp and conference guests in our buildings during the summer.
 They will range from 0 to 90 years of age and will arrive from all over the world.
 They come to Western to attend regional, national, and international conferences and training workshops, as well as youth academic and sport camps.
 In order to best serve these guests, we hire students to serve as Conference Service Assistants, Desk Managers and Conference Housing Assistant Coordinators.
 These positions work to accommodate guest needs and requests while providing a high level of customer service.
 Under the direct supervision of the Manager of Guest & Housing Operations, summer student staff are expected to provide a housing experience that is safe and secure while maximizing the living and learning experience for all individuals.